AnyBody/tutorials/A_Getting_started_anyscript/lesson4.md

 ```

 Since the measures constrained by these drivers are angles, the units
-of "DriverPos" and "DriverVel" are radians and radians/sec respectively.
+of `DriverPos` and `DriverVel` are radians and radians/sec respectively.

 Just like in {ref}`Lesson 3 <reference-objects>`, these lines also
-use the reference operator `&` to point the local variable "Jnt" towards the
+use the reference operator `&` to point the local variable `Jnt` towards the
 actual shoulder/elbow joint objects existing in a different folder

-Since "Jnt" is a reference, it will automatically update as the joint angles change during motion.
+Since `Jnt` is a reference, it will automatically update as the joint angles change during motion.

 ## Running a kinematic simulation